Skip to content

 To define an abstract base class, you inherit from abc.ABC and use the @abstractmethod decorator to mark methods that must be implemented by subclasses.
 Attempting to instantiate an abstract base class or a subclass that hasn’t implemented all abstract methods will raise a TypeError exception.

-Here’s a simple example of how to define and use an abstract base class in Python:
+Here’s an example of how to define and use an abstract base class in Python:

 from abc import ABC, abstractmethod